me-manu/ebltable/README.md

 License
 -------
-eblstud is distributed under the modified BSD License.
+ebltable is distributed under the modified BSD License.